Team Contact Information:Denver Nuggets

 A native of Middleton, Ohio, Nori and his wife, Melissa, have a son, Danté, and a daughter, Mia.

-Ryan Bowen returns to the Denver Nuggets coaching staff after serving two seasons as the Sacramento Kings assistant coach/assistant director of player development on Coach Michael Malone’s staff.
+Ryan Bowen enters his second season with the Denver Nuggets coaching staff after serving two seasons as the Sacramento Kings assistant coach/assistant director of player development on Coach Michael Malone’s staff.

 Bowen joined the Kings after serving the previous two seasons as an assistant coach for the Denver Nuggets.
 In his role with Sacramento, he assisted in all aspects on the coaching staff, including on-court player development.